Nokhal/SkyrimInstallGuide/README.md

 ## Todo
 Install the two patches provided here.
 Replace the pex and drop the ESP in data (overwrite)
 Load MLU after WACF
-AFT features compat with convenient horse
+AFT features compat with convenient horse ? some weird immersive aft behaviour tofix

-Remove shiny cubemap for vanilla armors ?

 ## Remove ESP
 The following ESPs are to be disabled or deleted from your /data folder.
 (I recommend deletion) There is no benefit to leaving these esps in your data folder.